-Your water comes from four (4) community groundwater wells each of which is more than 300 feet deep.
-The water source is a confined Coastal Plain aquifer and provides ample volumes of water for your community.
+Your water comes from four (4) community groundwater wells.
+These wells derive water from the confined Coastal Plain aquifer and provide ample volumes of water for your community.
 Well 101 is located on Northwest Broad Street, Well 103 is located on Southwest Broad Street, Well 104 is located on Center Road, and Well 105 is located northwest of the intersection of US 1 and State Road 130 in Lyons, Georgia.
 Treatment is performed at the wells to include removal of contaminants, the addition of chlorine disinfection, and the addition of fluoride.
 These properties are protected from activities which could potentially cause contamination of this water source.
 These properties are protected from activities which could potentially cause contamination of this water source through the implementation of a WHPP.